 “Mission: Possible” focuses on our volunteers, without whom our mission of creating a hunger-free community would be impossible!

 This month, we chatted with Stephanie Wong, Miss Asian North America 2018.
-Stephanie works in tech, speaks at conferences, and volunteers with many nonprofit organizations including Second Harvest Food Bank.
+Stephanie works in tech, speaks at conferences, and volunteers with many nonprofit organizations including Second Harvest.
 We wanted to learn more about her!

 Stephanie, tell us about yourself.

 Hi!
 I’m Stephanie Wong!
 I was born and raised in the Bay Area.
 I went to school at UCLA and now I work in tech.
 My hobbies include different types of dance.
 I have been doing ballet for over 10 years!
 I also practice other styles such as competitive hip hop, aerial dance and Brazilian Samba.
 I am Miss Asian North America 2018 and am excited to partner with many organizations in our community through this role.

 Tell us about your Miss Asian North America pageant experience.
 How did you feel after winning?

 The Miss Asian North America pageant’s mission is to provide a platform to promote leadership, cultural awareness, healthy living, and education among young Asian American women throughout North America.
 This scholarship-based pageant hopes to elevate Asian American culture by showcasing the delegates’ personal and humanitarian goals as well as their overall essence of intellect, talent, and beauty.

 The event takes place in Las Vegas and is made possible thanks to awesome volunteers, sponsors, and local businesses.
 I have known the founder of the pageant for a few years now.
 We both have been crowned Miss Chinatown U.S.A.
 I held the role in 2016, and Miss Asian North America’s founder, Annie, won the title a few years earlier.
 I was excited that Annie had started her own organization, and it was a huge honor for me to win!